cs-uob/COMS20012/docs/labs/Lab9.md

 - How can you get details of all the running processes?

-- Which order are the above processes sorted by?
+- When you visualise the full list of processes with their details, Which order are the above processes sorted by?
 Can you sort them using same criteria but opposite order?

-- You can sort processes using other criteria, try ps --sort=-%cpu -au to sort them by CPU usage order.
+- You can sort processes using other criteria, try `ps --sort=-%cpu -au` to sort them by CPU usage order.
 Find out how to sort processes based on memory usage.